DMTF/Redfish-Tools/doc-generator/README_config_files.md

 #### supplement_md_dir

-The supplement_dir attribute specifies a directory location for supplemental markdown content, on a schema-by-schema basis.
+The supplement_md_dir attribute specifies a directory location for supplemental markdown content, on a schema-by-schema basis.
 This directory should contain a separate file for each documented schema for which you intend to provide supplemental content.
 Each file should be named with the schema name and a .md suffix; for example "Chassis.md".

 Within these markdown files, headings with a distinct format are used to identify different chunks of text: